Client Education Library

 Zyrtec is typically associated with minimal side effects in dogs.
 It’s less likely to cause sedation than other antihistamines, though drowsiness may occur at high doses.
 In contrast, some dogs become more excitable after taking Zyrtec.

-Gastrointestinal effects, such as vomiting and diarrhea, may occur but are also relatively uncommon.
-You may also notice decreased appetite and increased salivation, both of which may indicate nausea.
+Gastrointestinal effects, like vomiting and diarrhea, may occur but are also relatively uncommon.
+You may also notice decreased appetite and increased salivation, which may indicate nausea.

 Side effects to watch for with Zyrtec include: